The roles miners play in blockchain technology

 The difficulty rule, however, dictates that the hashed value of “Polyrific” plus a nonce value must equal a hash that is led by a certain number of zeros like this:

 The more leading zeros, the more difficult it is to create a nonce value that, when hashed with the original block value, will produce the correct answer.
-Moreover, there is no known mathematical way to arrive to the correct nonce value--you have to try millions and millions of different combinations until it produces the correct outcome.
-This is the process of mining, and it makes alteration of any block in the chain without changing the value of the chain’s most recent block computationally impossible.
+Moreover, there is no known mathematical way to arrive at the correct nonce value--you have to try millions and millions of different combinations until it produces the correct outcome.
+This is the process of mining, and it makes the alteration of any block in the chain without changing the value of the chain’s most recent block computationally impossible.

 Multiple transactions from multiple, unrelated participants go into a single block.
 It’s not feasible to request that people simply trying to send money to someone else do so by coordinating with other people making transactions at the same time and together running calculations to guess a nonce value.
 That’s where the miners come in.